-Part of the purpose of substance abuse treatment programs is educating clients on what it is they are consuming.
-Most people do not realize that the prescription medication, illicit drugs, or alcohol they are taking put them at risk of side effects or overdose.
+- Unawareness of the dangers of combining drugs – Part of the purpose of substance abuse treatment programs is educating clients on what it is they are consuming.
+Most people do not realize that the prescription medication, illicit drugs, or alcohol they are taking puts them at risk of side effects or overdose.
 They are also unaware of how dangerous it is to combine these substances.

 Drug Addiction and Treatment

 A chronic drug user eventually becomes addicted to the substance, abusing multiple drugs at once over long periods.
 This level of polysubstance abuse requires extensive treatment from an inpatient rehab center in Massachusetts.
 A treatment center provides an array of treatment and programs such as: